zhisonghuo/Microsoft-Power-Automate/Cloud Workflow/Shipment Confirmation Email Information Extraction/README.md

-# Power Automate Workflow for Email Shipment Data Extraction
+# Power Automate Workflow for Shipment Confirmation Email Data Extraction

 ## Overview
 This workflow is specifically designed for Office 365 users to automate the process of extracting shipment information from emails.
 It is tailored to activate upon receiving emails from a specified vendor, filtered by the email's subject.